Viral video shows man swinging around what looks like a dog

 Chatham County Animal Services cannot confirm the small animal is a dog or that it was a live animal.
 They have not ruled out that it could be a stuffed animal.

-Regardless, Dr. Jake Harper — the director of Animal Services — says the video is disturbing.
+Regardless, Dr. Jake Harper, Director of Animal Services, says the video is disturbing.

 “That looks inappropriate,” he said of his first reaction.
 “Animal abuse is one of those things that you know it when you see it.”

-Note: Editor’s note: Video included in this story may be disturbing to some readers